I'm not an electrician, but I have fixed a couple not-hot electric burners in my time, and here's what I learned.

 This plug (circled in the picture) is, of course, attached to a wire.
 Electric runs through the wire into the plug and into the burner.
 Without the plug connected, energy can not get to the burner and it will not heat up.

-Grasp The Plug and Reinstall
+Step 4: Grasp the Plug and Reinstall

 Take the plug and reinstall it as shown.
 Make sure you plug it in all the way.
 Check to be sure it fits in there good and won't fall back out.

 If your oven has the same problem mine did above then, yes, it really is that simple.
 However, it likely might be more of a problem.
-Here are a couple other scenarios:
+Here are a couple of other scenarios:

-1. The wires leading into the plug might have deteriorated.
+- The wires leading into the plug might have deteriorated.
 This happened another time on a different burner.
 I noticed this when I gently tugged on the wires that lead to the plug and they popped right out.
 I then went to a hardware store and bought a whole new plug and wire assembly and replaced it.

 That is it!
-Hope that helps!!
+Hope that helps!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.